Predicting House Prices Case Study

 Overview

-Using Kaggle dataset, create an interactive Tableau dashboard displaying what drives real estate prices using exploratory analysis methods.
+The goal is to create a Tableau dashboard displaying what drives real estate prices using exploratory analysis methods.

 Tools: